 At this point, we hope you have some good ideas for how you can engage your team during this tough time.
 But you may be asking, "What is there specifically that Berkeley can do to help me?"
 To that end, we offer the following suggestions:

-- Flexible Workplace Planning & Resources Page - People & Culture Remote Work Tools & Tips - Onboarding Toolkit for Hyrbrid, On-Campus, and Remote Employees - UC Berkeley People & Culture Managers' Forum - Berkeley People Management (BPM) series and certificate programs
+- People & Culture Remote Work Tools & Tips - UC Berkeley People & Culture Managers' Forum - Berkeley People Management (BPM) series and certificate programs